urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ```
 Now we can see why these dates did not format correctly!
 We can see that some are formatted day/month/year and others, month/day/year.
 We also see that some data use slashes '/', and others are formatted with dots, '.'.
 Now that we identified the key problems, we can begin to correct dates to follow a single format.
 We will want to start by grabbing date data for every site we found in 'bad_dates'.
 It's important for us to verify the entire site data because it is possible for example, that when we formatted the data earlier, some days got converted to months and months to days.
 For example, 12/11/10 could mean December 11, 2010 OR November 12, 2010!

 We can also return to our paper or original records to confirm our suspicions.
 Lets pretend we verified our data with our paper or field records and now we know the correct formatting for these sites should be formatted day/month/year.
+We also know that our data was only collected in the years 2010 - 2012.
 To fix this, we will go back to our original dataset 'lemur_data' and correct these sites before converting all of our date data.

 We can grab one site and fix it, or we can grab multiple.
 Note that 2AJB and FRK use different syntax: 2AJB uses '/' and FRK uses '.', but R can still reformat these correctly.